Anna Krauss: Resistance

 Sophie Templer-Kuh would die in 2021, aged 104.

-In the same year, Libertas Schulze-Boysen became a client of Krauss.
+In August 1941, Libertas Schulze-Boysen became a client of Krauss after being introduced by Heinrich Karbe, a newspaper journalist.
 Through Schulze-Boysen, Krauss met Toni Graudenz, wife of John Graudenz, as they both had apartments in Stahnsdorf, being neighbours.
 Krauss would eventually volunteer the use of her apartment to Graudenz, to host two mimeograph machines to produce anti-Nazi leaflets for the group.

 Many of Krauss's customers were superstitious German officers looking for advice and as they described their upcoming campaigns, she would pass the details along to Schulze-Boyzen via Toni Graudenz who acted in the role of cutout.
 One of these German officers in that mold was Erwin Gehrts.
 Gehrts, a Colonel in the Luftwaffe, was interested in metaphysics and the occult and led a life that was extraordinary superstitious.
-He regularly visited Kraus for advice.
+He regularly visited Krauss for advice.
 Krauss read the fortunes of all the members of the resistance group to provide to provide and engender a steely backbone.
 In a trance like state she would describe the future political future after the Nazis.

 Krauss was a full member of the Schulze-Boysen group and was fully informed of all their activities.
 She would also take part in distributing pamphlets and leaflets.
 Krauss used her own apartment to host duplicate mimeograph machines that John Graudenz ran to create the leaflets that were known under the name AGIS.
 Graudenz was responsible for the technical aspect of the production of leaflets and pamphlets that the group produced.